 Drills through hard metal

 This set earns the best overall spot because of the wide range of drill bits included and their versatility.
 Whether you're an experienced handyman or a beginner, you will be able to appreciate a kit that gives you everything you need and more.
-IRWIN packed this kit with 29 drill bits made with heavy duty web construction and cobalt steel.
-This gives the bits strength and extends the life of the sharp cutting edges.
-The kit contains 29 bits ranging from a 1/16-inch to a ½-inch bit in 1/64-inch increments.
-The reduced shank allows for a larger drill bit to be used in a standard 3/8-inch chuck.
+IRWIN packed this kit with 29 drill bits made with super-strong cobalt steel that can drill through even hard metals such as cast iron with ease.
+Each bit has a split point, which helps prevent the bit from "walking" across the surface being drilled, rather than penetrating.

 The tap and drill selection chart is very helpful for those new to power drills and drill bits, and the sturdy case keeps the wide range of bits from falling out or twisting around inside of the kit when in transit.

-Best for Stainless Steel: Drill America 1" Reduced Shank High Speed
+Best for Stainless Steel: Drill America 1-Inch Reduced Shank High Speed

 Good for hard materials